Jingwu010/Code-Practice/md/Regular Expression Matching.md

 return flag
 ```

 Then I came into the problem "How does the algorithm terminates?"
-My first thought was adding a special character to both end of string and will not make it paired up with other normal character.
+My first thought was adding a special character to both end of strings and do not make it paired up with other normal characters.
 Which proves to be inefficient and complicated.

 #### Solution 2 Recursion 2, TLE

 The second way to do it is much more efficient and neat.
-Here comes to my second version, a lot of improvment on shrinking the code and make it more understandable.
+Here comes to my second version, a lot of improvments on condensing the code and make it more understandable.

 ```python
 def isMatch(self, text, pattern):